-Two-Day Couples Intensive for Relationship Crisis & Repair
+Two-Day Couples Intensive for Betrayal and Relationship Repair

-The Two-Day Deep Dive is designed for couples facing a serious rupture, such as betrayal, escalating conflict, or a relationship dynamic that no longer feels manageable through weekly therapy alone.
+The Two-Day Deep Dive is designed for couples facing a serious rupture: betrayal, escalating conflict, a relationship on the brink of divorce, or the painful sense that the marriage cannot keep surviving the same cycle.

-Over two focused clinical days, couples work directly with Alexis Honeycutt, LMHC, Certified Gottman Therapist (CGT) to stabilize the relationship, identify the cycle driving the breakdown, and leave with a structured repair plan.
+Over two focused clinical days, couples work directly with Alexis Honeycutt, LMHC, Certified Gottman Therapist (CGT) to stabilize what is happening, understand the pattern underneath the breakdown, and begin building a repair plan that can hold up when life gets hard again.

 Two-Day Intensive Overview